International Commerce & Import/Export Program (LCA.ER) A.C.S.

 What Does it Mean to Study International Trade?

 International trade is the business of importing and exporting goods around the world.
-Globalization and international transportation networks have made it easier than ever to buy and sell products overseas.

 When you study international trade, you learn about every aspect of the import/export process, including: